A Girl Named Ann: Reception

 Reiko Kitagawa of Kinema Junpo gave the film a 5/5 rating, calling the direction "thoroughly realistic" and praising Kawai's "painful" and "powerful" performance.
 Adachi Miyuki of Movie Walker Press called the film a "must-see gem".
 SYO of GQ Japan opined that the film's "power" lies in its ability to challenge one's worldview.
 SYO further praised Kawai's presence and "passionate" and "powerful" performance.
 Announcer Hirota Miyuki of the Nippon Broadcasting System lauded the film's message and the performances of Kawai, Sato and Inagaki.
 Ito Satori of the magazine Glow also lauded their performances.
 Additionally, she praised Irie's decision not to explicitly depict Ann's prostitution and drug use, which she felt were, in this case, unnecessary, "painful to watch" and "stressful" for the actors.
 Makoto Toda of Hanako magazine also praised the decision to avoid sensationalising the events such as to preserve "Hana"'s dignity.
 Toda also praised the direction, the performances and the editing.

 Filmmaker Yoshiki Takahashi, writing for Weekly Playboy, gave the film a score of 3.5 out of 5.
 James Hadfield of The Japan Times rated the film 3 stars out of 5 and called it "an engrossing and sensitively depicted portrayal of life at the margins of Japanese society", particularly in its first half.
 He praised Kawai's "impressive" performance and the work of Urata, lighting director Yoshio Tsunetani and production designer Setsuko Shiokawa.
 Critics Atsushi Okamoto and Ichiro Yoshida, both of Kinema Junpo, were more critical, giving the film a 2/5 and a 1/5 rating respectively.
 Okamoto opined that while the film was "powerful", it failed to consider the perspective of social workers, and that the "fact that the focus is on criticizing the lack of care in weekly magazine reporting rather than depicting the repentance of those involved in scandals is a real problem in the industry itself."
 Yoshida praised the performances of Sato and Kawai, but found it "unsurprising" that the latter could act well.

 Some critics took issue with the plot twist involving the neighbour's son.
-Hafield considered the twist "bizarre", particularly due to its lack of basis in reality, arguing that this "ends up undermining much of the work the film had done in showing how the pandemic affected society’s most vulnerable."
+Hadfield considered the twist "bizarre", particularly due to its lack of basis in reality, arguing that this "ends up undermining much of the work the film had done in showing how the pandemic affected society’s most vulnerable."
 Yoshida was "astonished" by the "selfishness" of Hayami's character and considered this deviation from real-life events to be "opportunistic."

 The film was included on Eiga.com's list of the best films for the first half of 2024.
 The film was well received by audiences, with the film's average score on the rating websites Eiga.com and Filmarks being 4.2/5 as of June 2024.
 According to Matt Schley of Screen Daily, Kawai's role in the film contributed to her having a "breakout year", along with her roles in Look Back and Desert of Namibia.